Photo Source:

 Over one million Pulaar (or Tukulor) live in the West African nations of Senegal, The Gambia, Mauritania, Guinea, and Mali.
 Most are located in Senegal, where they comprise nearly one-tenth of the population.
 They are mainly concentrated in the Middle Senegal River Valley near the Dagana River.

-Most of the Pulaar live in rural areas, where they raise livestock, farm, and fish for their livelihood.
-A steadily rising population and an unequal distribution of land have resulted in large numbers of Pulaar (particularly youth) moving to the cities in search of better job opportunities.
+Most Pulaar Fulani live a rural life.
+They raise livestock, farm and fish.
+They live in small villages in round huts made of clay or rough bricks, with straw roofs.
+Their dietary staples include rice, millet, sorghum, fish, nuts and fruit.
+A steadily rising population and an unequal distribution of land have resulted in the emigration of large numbers of Pulaar (particularly youth) to the cities in search of better job opportunities.

 Traditional Pulaar society is divided into four main social classes, each having twelve "castes."
-Their social life is a mixture of native customs and Islamic traditions.
+Their social life is a mixture of local customs and Islamic traditions.
 Neither Islam, the effects of colonization, nor the goals of various national leaders have been able to erase the old social divisions.

 The torobe are the aristocratic class.
-The middle class, or rimbe, is made up of fishermen, farmers, tradesmen, and administrators.
-The middle class also includes the craftsmen, and the lower class includes the freed slaves and the slaves.
-Social status rarely changes; however, slaves are freed at every third generation.
-The Pulaar marry within their class divisions, women usually between the ages of 16 and 18, and men between the ages of 25 and 30.
-Although it is uncommon, a man may have up to four wives.
-Families are generally large, with an average of six children per family.
+Villages are governed by a group of elders from this caste.
+The middle class, or rimbe, is made up of fishermen, farmers, tradesmen and administrators.
+The middle class includes the craftsmen, and the lower class includes the freed slaves and the slaves.
+Social status rarely changes.